KeyMoney22/Plant_disease_classification-/README.md

 ### Model Selection

 ResNet50 is the best model due to its higher accuracy, consistent learning behavior, and better generalization capabilities compared to VGG19 and CNN model.

+## CONCLUSION
+-Resnet50 Model conistently showed the best performance with it getting to a training accuracy of 98% and a validation accuracy of 94.6% after hyperparametertuning was done.
+- EfficientNet-B0 Model seemed to be performing well at certain points of the data and performing poorly at other points of the data with it achieving accuracies as low as 20% and very high losses indicating that it was not fitting well to the data.
+- The VGG19 model's accuracy remained low , indicating challenges in model performance and optimization.
+- CNN showed a moderate level of effectiveness but showed aspects of overfitting when tuning was done on it to try and improve its effectiveness.
+- MobileNet V2 had the least impressive performance with it consistently performimg poorly against the data

+## RECOMMENDATIONS
+- Ensemble Methods:combining the predictions of multiple models to improve the overall accuracy and reduce the likelihood of overfitting
+- Model Optimization:experiment with different learning rates, batch sizes, and epochs to enhance performance.
+- Data Augmentation:incorporate more data augmentation techniques to increase the diversity of the training dataset, which can help improve the model's robustness and generalization.

+## NEXT STEPS
+- Enhancing the model to not only detect the presence of tomato diseases but also classify the severity of the infection (e.g., mild, moderate, severe).
+This information can help farmers prioritize treatment for more severely affected plants.
+- Developing a mobile application that integrates the disease detection model.
+This app can allow farmers to take pictures of their tomato plants and receive instant feedback on disease presence, type, and severity, along with treatment recommendations.
+- Integrating the model with Internet of Things (IoT) devices for continuous monitoring of tomato crops.
+Sensors and cameras can capture data and images in real-time, allowing the model to provide ongoing assessments and alerts for early disease detection.
+- Creating training materials and resources to educate farmers on how to use the disease detection tools effectively.
+This can include tutorials on the mobile app, best practices for capturing images, and guidelines for interpreting the results.